 - Biking injuries that need to be kept closed while you ride to get stitches

 Method 1: Twisting Tape

-The trick to making your own butterfly bandages is to get the middle area to be smaller and non-sticky.
-The easiest way to do this is to just twist some medical tape.
-(Amazon Link)
+The trick to making butterfly bandages is to get the middle area to be smaller and non-sticky.
+The easiest way to do this is just to twist some medical tape.

 First, apply the tape to one side of the wound.
 As you stretch and pull it to bridge the wound, twist it several times.
 Then place the untwisted side of the tape on the other side of the wound.